 “There is still a lack of clarity as regards the paperwork and processes needed to maintain free-flowing traffic.
 If one haulier is found to have incorrect documents then the knock-on effects will be catastrophic.
 No amount of infrastructure improvements will be able to cope with tailbacks of traffic resulting from one truck having incorrect or missing paperwork.”

-Earlier in August, the Freight Transport Association (FTA) called for the government to share its full impact assessment for a no-deal scenario after an earlier leaked report on the Operation Yellowhammer contingency planning had projected a three-month meltdown at ports, as well as fuel shortages.
+Earlier in August, the Freight Transport Association (FTA) called for the government to share its full impact assessment for a no-deal scenario after the Yellowhammer report was leaked to journalists.

 The leak also raised the spectre of a hard border in Ireland, on the basis that plans to avoid widespread checks on goods transiting the border were likely to prove unworkable.